Trans Fats: the Bad Fat in Town

-- Deep fried foods, such as doughnuts and French fries
+- Deep fried foods, such as donuts and French fries

-- Foods that sit on the shelf, but still stay fresh (eg, cookies, chips, crackers, baked goods)
+- Foods that sit on the shelf, but still stay fresh such as cookies, chips, crackers, and baked goods

 - Frozen foods, especially frozen meals and pizzas

-- Foods that are solid at room temperature when they should be liquid (eg, margarine that is solid, but made from oil)
+- Foods that are solid at room temperature, such as margarine that is solid, but made from oil

 Lowering How Much Trans Fat You Eat